-While most of our revenues and operating expenses are currently incurred and denominated in euro, to the extent our revenues derive from non-core markets outside the Eurozone, such as the Nordic countries or as we expand our operations in other countries, our results of operations could be adversely affected by a decrease in the value of the local currency relative to the euro.
+While most of our revenues and operating expenses are currently incurred and denominated in euro, to the extent our revenues derive from non-core markets outside the Eurozone.
+As we expand our operations in other countries, our results of operations could be adversely affected by a decrease in the value of the local currency relative to the euro.